nikola4work/DayPlanner/README.md

 ## Setup/Installation Requirements

 * Clone this repository to your local machine if you wish to edit
-* For live preview navigate to the https://nikola4work.github.io/DayPlanner/
+* Direct link to site https://nikola4work.github.io/DayPlanner/